Guide

 If you need both old and recent history

 Run both exports — Takeout for anything before the migration, Direct Export for everything since — and combine them.
 Time-mile accepts both the legacy Takeout ZIP and the new Timeline.json format, and merges them into one table sorted by date, so you don't have to reconcile two different file formats by hand.
+Where the two overlap, the duplicate is dropped and the more descriptive record is kept.

 Launch Time-mile